eadwinCode/django-compressor-parceljs/README.rst

 Django Compressor Parceljs
 =====================================
-django-compressor-parceljs is base on Django-Compressor_, which bundles and minifies your typescript, vue, react, scss etc in a Django template into cacheable static files using parceljs_ and django-compressor.
+django-compressor-parceljs is base on Django-Compressor_.
+It provides additional support to bundles and minifies your typescript, vue, react, scss etc, in a Django template into cacheable static files using parceljs_.

-For more information visit Django-Compressor_
+For more information on how django-compressor-parceljs really works visit Django-Compressor_

 Quickstart